 Generous Givers: Children learn at an early age that it is important to share things.
 As adults, we know the importance of giving to others, and we’ve experienced the good feeling of knowing you’ve helped someone in need.
 These concepts can be instilled in children at a young age.

 There are a multitude of ways to teach kids how to help others.
-Using their money to do it is a great place to start.
-This article from Forbes offers many ideas to help your kids become financial givers.
-Find something that matters to them, so it feels good when they give.
+Using their money to do it is a great place to start, especially during the uncertain times caused by COVID-19.
+This article from the National Military Family Association offers many ideas to help your kids give back if your family is financially able to do so.
+Find a cause that matters to your children so it feels good when they give.

 Smart Spenders: For kids, spending their hard-earned money is a reward for their hard work!
 Spending money should be fun, but it’s important to show your kids how to plan their spending wisely.
 Consider helping them create a basic budget.

 Have fun with your kids making a wish list of things they want to do with their money.
 Write down their wishes and include any obligations (such as paying mom back for that Nerf gun).
 Money and Stuff offers some great budgeting worksheets along with a wealth of other financial education resources.

 Dave Ramsey, a money-management expert and trusted money and business radio personality, also offers an excellent blog on teaching your kids about money.

 Once they begin to see the fruits of their labor, kids get excited about earning money.
 Help them to keep going!
 Work together to set attainable goals.
 Print a chart like this one from My SunnySide Up Life as a visual aid to motivate your children to keep working toward their goals.